TWUOnline/LDRS663/_pages/unit-3-la-3-2.md

 published: true
 post_date: 2018-02-27 21:49:11
 ---
-Given biological and physiological challenges faced by people trying to learn something new, how should we approach learning environments to maximize the likelihood that students will actually be able to learn what we intend?
+Given the biological and physiological challenges faced by people trying to learn something new, how should we approach learning environments to maximize the likelihood that students will actually be able to learn what we intend?

 John Biggs, a researcher and theorist in Hong Kong has proposed some ideas about how to do just that.
 Please follow the instructions below to learn more about Biggs' SOLO Taxonomy and the idea of 'approaches to learning'.